About The Osgood Center

 Osgood Center programs are thought-provoking, experiential, and solution focused.
 Students come face-to-face with foreign policy and international leaders, including experts from the U.S. State Department, U.S. Defense Department, National Security Council at the White House, U.S. Congress, and premier think tanks.

 The Honors College and the Osgood Center for International Studies (OCIS) have entered into a strategic partnership through which University of Houston students gain access to the many programs offered by OCIS and their community partners in Washington, D.C.
 Beginning in the 2019-2020 academic year, students have the opportunity to "intern, learn, and lead in the nation's capital" under the mentorship of OCIS faculty and staff.
 Ranging in length from one to 16 weeks, Osgood Center programs focus on helping students hone a variety of targeted skills, such as leadership and professional development, guided research, and critical thinking and writing, through individual internships, academic coursework, and experiential education seminars.
 Program topics include international economics and affairs, politics and the policymaking process, and civic engagement, to name a few.

 The Osgood Center Washington Experience is a personalized, academic leadership and professional development program that includes an internship, academic coursework, an experiential education seminar and leadership training.
 The purpose is to enhance a student's academic, career, and personal goals to prepare for leadership in the professional world.
 Of all U.S. cities, Washington, D.C. is among the very best places for a college students to gain new confidence and leadership abilities to make valuable contributions to society in their chosen field.
 Summer internships culminate in the OCIS Summer Symposium.
-Grant funds from the Cougar Initiative to Engage are available for program participants.
+Interested students may contact Alison Leland or Keri Myrick for more information.